Large-scale simultaneous inference under dependence: Introduction

-When the local tests used within closed testing are monotonic, symmetric and separable, fast shortcuts can be derived.
-Given only monotonicity of local tests, we develop a novel statistic called \emph{coma} (defined in \secref{coma}) to explicitly quantify the price of simultaneity under closed testing, which can be computed in linear time.
-Given both monotonicity and symmetry of local tests, quadratic time shortcut for finding simultaneous FDP confidence bounds have been developed by \citet{goeman2011multiple} and later a quadratic time variant for simultaneous FWER control was presented by \citet{dobriban2020fast}.
-We show that both shortcuts can be reduced to linear time (Algorithms~\ref{shortcuts-fdp}, \ref{shortcuts}) if the local tests are also separable.
-Our findings make simultaneity tractable and affordable in practice, as the associated computation times are less than the initial sorting step.
-These fast shortcuts allow us to apply recent advances that develop separable global null tests, such as the generalized mean based combination methods \citep{vovk2020combining,wilson2020generalized,chen2020trade}, in large-scale real world applications.
-Specifically, we obtain a class of novel methods for simultaneous inference, which we found rich enough to contain powerful solutions that adapt to various dependence assumptions and signal distributions.
-We further study the adaptivity via careful quantification of the balance between conservativeness caused by the need to protect against unknown dependence, and test power.
+We further study the adaptivity in a subclass of our methods via careful quantification of the balance between conservativeness caused by the need to protect against unknown dependence and test power.
 Specifically, we calibrate against the intermediate setting of arbitrary Gaussian correlation (rather than the two extremes, independence and arbitrary dependence), and investigate the asymptotic power under our derived calibration.
-The theoretical findings with regards to local tests are then empirically confirmed to be preserved after closure.
+The theoretical findings regarding local tests are then empirically confirmed to be preserved after closure.

+One result of independent interest is the following: if $P_1,\dots,P_m$ are one-sided Gaussian $p$-values derived from the coordinates of an arbitrary $m$-dimensional Gaussian, then their arithmetic average $P$ behaves like a $p$-value for small thresholds, satisfying $\text{Pr}(P \leq t) \leq t$ for $t \leq \frac{1}{2m}$.